By Ray Rivas

 Raw, poetic, and emotionally complex, Le Bonbon explores the messy intersections of lust, love, loyalty, and temptation.
 Ray Rivas crafts a world where sexual politics collide with inner conflict — and no one escapes unchanged.

-"Le Bonbon isn’t just erotica, it’s a story with a pulse.
+"Le Bonbon isn’t just an erotic story, it has a pulse.
 It’s poetic, strange, and emotionally messy in the best way.
-Francisco is a walking contradiction: a baker who tries to keep his life ‘sweet and simple’ but is pulled into the complex web of adult longing and regret.
-Amapola is a symbol of awakening and Amelia is a storm you don’t see coming.
-If you like your stories sultry, literary, and emotionally raw, this is your book."
+Francisco is a walking contradiction: a baker who tries to keep his life ‘sweet and simple’ but is drawn into the complex web of adult longing and regret.
+Amapola represents awakening, and Amelia is a storm you don’t see coming.
+If you enjoy stories that are sultry, literary, and emotionally raw, this is the book for you."